Stoneywell: Construction

 The entrance faces out away from the road, with no vehicular access.

 Stoneywell is one of five cottages designed by Ernest Gimson in Ulverscroft.
 The earliest were a pair of workmen's cottages, built for James Billson in 1897.
 Rather than employ contractors, Gimson collaborated with a fellow Arts and Crafts architect, Detmar Blow.
 Following the principle that an architect should be able build what he designs, Blow had begun practical building alongside stonemasons in North Yorkshire.
 He came to Leicestershire to work on the cottages, and brought several Yorkshire stonemasons, as well as employing three Leicestershire men.
 The Gimson family were Leicester industrialists, familiar with this corner of Charnwood.
 They bought three plots of land from James Billson, to build cottages for summer use by Ernest's brothers Sydney and Mentor, and their sister Margaret.
 Detmar Blow collaborated in the building of two of these, Stoneywell and Lea Cottage.
 Stoneywell was the most architecturally 'extreme' of these, and remains the least changed.
 Ernest Gimson had suggested that it could be built for £500, whereas the final bill came in at £920.
 The cost over-run was not the only frustration experienced by Sydney.
-At the same time as building the Charnwood houses, Detmar Blow also had commitments to carry out painstaking repairs to Lake House in Wiltshire, followed by Clare Church, Suffolk.
+At the same time as building the Charnwood houses, Detmar Blow also had commitments to carry out painstaking repairs to Lake House in Wiltshire, followed by St Peter and St Paul's Church, Clare, Suffolk.
 These used new techniques to preserve the stonework of ancient decayed walls, under the guidance of the Society for the Protection of Ancient Buildings (SPAB), and during 1898 both Sydney Gimson and the SPAB secretary wrote to Blow complaining about the absences from their project, highlighting the problem of such a hands-on approach to architecture.
 Stoneywell was completed in 1899, the date and a Gimson 'G' being carved in the slate lintel above the front door.
 It was initially used purely as a summer residence.
 Humphrey Gimson, as well as re-roofing it after the 1938 fire, carried out limited alterations to make it habitable all year round, and Donald Gimson, from the third generation of the family, continued to live there until 2012.